MindGames18/amazon-invoice-downloader/README.md

 ## Configurations [config.py](config.py):

-`username`: Amazon username (usually email id)
+`username`: Amazon.in username (usually Email ID)
-`password`: Amazon password
+`password`: Amazon.in password
-`pages`: Number of pages from order hstory to download invoices
+`pages`: Number of pages from order hstory to download invoices from

 ## Default Behaviour: